LeJitt/fulld8_wk8/web/modules/custom/mymodule/README.txt

 This ReadMe file is bogus, set up as part of the mymodulebranch exercise.
-Do with it what you will…
+I'm adding to it here as directed in mymodulebranch2 step.